h-jpj/h-jpj.github.io/_projects/3_project.md

     Predefined rehabilitation algorithms to target different muscle groups Affordable and adaptable design, integrating off-the-shelf electronics Iterative prototyping and testing, ensuring user comfort and effectiveness

+For a video demonstration and explaination please visit --> https://youtu.be/kdPMILNz63c

 This device aims to empower caregivers and patients with home-based rehabilitation options, complementing traditional therapy methods.
 The stroke rehabilitation device provides a low-cost, customizable solution for stroke patients to continue rehabilitation at home.
 Although challenges like achieving a full hand strech remain, the device complements traditional therapy methods and enhances the patient’s recovery process in theory.
 This project shows the potential of neuroplasticity-driven rehabilitation technologies to support stroke survivors in their journey to regain hand function at home, additionally hoping to relief pressure off of the UK's NHS.